spencerc99/spencerc99.github.io/content/posts/war-of-intentions.md

 {{< figure src="/images/war-of-intentions/discussion.jpg" class="fullWidth" >}}

-<span class="pullquote">I'm for truth, no matter who tells it.
+{{< pullquote quote="I'm for truth, no matter who tells it.
 I'm for justice, no matter who it is for or against.
-I'm a human being first and foremost, and as such, I'm for whoever and whatever benefits humanity as a whole. <br/>ー [The Autobiography of Malcom X](https://en.wikipedia.org/wiki/The_Autobiography_of_Malcolm_X)</span>
+I'm a human being first and foremost, and as such, I'm for whoever and whatever benefits humanity as a whole." source="[The Autobiography of Malcom X](https://en.wikipedia.org/wiki/The_Autobiography_of_Malcolm_X)" >}}

 The other day, I came across this juicy [thread on Twitter](https://twitter.com/cyantist/status/1233898149153927168) ([2](https://twitter.com/EricaMighetto/status/1234221363734310912)) (yeah, I'm on [twitter](http://twitter.com/@spencerc99) now if you didn't know).
 Two people, who started with a disagreement about minimum wage, had a back and forth that quickly escalated into personal attacks and a warzone as opinionated scrollersby joined the fray.
 By the time I arrived, the initial disagreement was buried so deep I had to do some dedicated snooping just to understand how it started and what it was about.
 It got me thinking: how did this happen?
 How does a simple disagreement morph into an all out Hunger Games-esque brawl?